 Residential and Commercial Energy Efficiency Tax Incentives

 Three primary tax incentives have historically driven energy efficiency improvements in buildings – 179D, 25C and 45L.
-However, these tax incentives expired on December 31, 2016, leaving the U.S. tax code without any meaningful incentives aimed at encouraging energy efficiency.
+However, these tax incentives expired on December 31, 2017, after being retroactively renewed in the Bipartisan Budget Act of 2018 for 2017 only, leaving the U.S. tax code without meaningful, forward-looking incentives aimed at encouraging energy efficiency.

 By encouraging efficiency projects in homes and buildings across the country, these incentives stimulate economic activity and job creation in a variety of sectors, particularly in the construction industry and in the manufacturing of high-efficiency equipment and components.
 Encouraging efficiency in the built environment is also particularly important because of the long life of most homes and buildings.
 Buildings account for about 40 percent of U.S. energy consumption, and these incentives significantly reduce energy consumption in the built environment for decades to come.